Buck Buckley

-Buck Buckley is the Co-Founder and CIO of SEMCAP and former CEO of Actua Corporation, formerly ICG Corporation, a company that he co-founded along with Ken Fox.
+Buck Buckley is the co-founder and CIO of SEMCAP and former CEO of Actua Corporation, formerly ICG Corporation, a company that he co-founded along with Ken Fox.
 In 2017, Actua Corporation announced the sale of its majority-owned assets and that it would return 3x capital to shareholders.

 Early life and education

-Buckley grew up in Devon, Pennsylvania and attended Episcopal Academy through high school.
+Buckley grew up in Devon, Pennsylvania, and attended Episcopal Academy through high school.
 He then attended University of North Carolina at Chapel Hill, graduating with a Bachelor of Arts in political science.
 While in college, Buckley starred on the North Carolina soccer team.
 He was First Team all ACC and All South for UNC.
 His coach, legendary Anson Dorrance recalled "He played with wonderful, physical, reckless abandon", leaving it all on the field.

 Currently

 Buckley and Cyrus Vandrevala co-founded Semcap in 2020.
-SEMCAP is a growth impact manager investing in companies at the forefront of seminal trends in three sectors- AI, Food & Nutrition and Healthcare.
-The company has made several investments, including ALOHA, Arcana, Purely Elizabeth, Good Culture, NeuroFlow and SafeRide Health.
+SEMCAP is a growth impact manager investing in AI, food, and healthcare companies.
+The company has made investments in companies including ALOHA, Arcana, FreshPrep], Purely Elizabeth, Good Culture, Lula Commerce, NeuroFlow, Overwatch Imaging, SafeinHome, and SafeRide Health.

+Buckley co-founded Primary Source Media, an audio and film production company specializing in historical content.
+Buckley is the co-founder and executive chair of Primary Source Media.